 - Feed your dog a well-balanced diet and avoid foods that may cause upset stomach in your dog (e.g. milk and other dairy products).

 - Add probiotics such as live-cultured yogurt to her food.
-Alternatively, use a commercial product as a supplement.
+Alternatively, use a commercial product such as this Tummy Treats – Best Probiotics for Dogs as a supplement.
 Studies have shown that probiotics, or “friendly” bacteria, can help restore the balance of microflora in the dog’s intestinal tract, resulting in a stronger GI tract.

 - If your dog has diarrhea due to digestive problems, try using digestive enzymes to aid proper digestion and absorption of nutrients.

-- Do not overfeed your dog, and foods high in fat and sugar should not be given to your dog.
+- Do not overfeed your dog.
+Also avoid giving your dog foods high in fat and sugar.

 - Do not allow your dog to roam to minimize the chance for him to ingest spoiled and rotten food.